 Kesets bir!
 Give me strength!

-Etmesh arba eten bir, Give seventy carts of flax,
+Etmesh arba eten bir, Give me seventy carts of flax,

 Bir!
 Bir!
 Give!
 Give!

-Algyshes, the same in design and different in function, contain good wishes, requests for assistance in successful hunting, travel, fishing, etc. (pronounced before the road, work, marriage).
-However, in algysh, unlike arbau, harnau does not have an appeal to deities, spirits of diseases and a desire to subordinate to one's will.
-As in the Yakut, Kazakh algys, Evenki alga4, good wishes are poeticized in the Bashkir algysh, the lack of hyperbolization and idealization, the image of the result (Donyats matur bullyn!
-Kotlo bulyn yortots!), is common.
+Algysh, united in concept and different in functional purpose, contain good wishes, requests for assistance in a successful hunt, travel, fishing, etc. (pronounced before the road, work, marriage).
+However, in Algysh, unlike Arbau, Kharnau there is no appeal to deities, spirits of disease and the desire to subjugate to one’s will.
+As in the Yakut, Kazakh algys, Evenki alga4, the Bashkir algysh poetizes well-wishes, the common features are the absence of hyperbolization and idealization, the image of the result (Donyats matur bulyn!
+Cauldron bulyn yortots!).

-Creativity associated with the magic of the word permeates the entire life of the Bashkir, whose basic principles of life science from time immemorial have been associated with the worship of wildlife, the spiritualization of unearthly and earthly spheres.
-Hence the diversity of verbal and poetic creativity, which goes back to the sacralization of words, actions, and also sound.
-Pronounced in a certain time, space and place in order to obtain the desired results and propitiate higher powers, created with the participation of the creativity of a special kind of person, baksy (imse, nynsy, arbausy), the works were formed as cultural texts of a magical purpose.
-The origins of creation and functioning go back to the deep antiquity of traditions, in the center of which there is a baksy (shaman) and his talent and destiny.
+Creativity associated with the magic of the word permeates the entire life of a Bashkir, the basic principles of whose life science from time immemorial have been associated with the worship of living nature, the spiritualization of unearthly and earthly spheres.
+Hence the diversity of verbal and poetic creativity, which goes back to the sacralization of words, actions, and sound.
+Pronounced in a certain time, space and place in order to obtain the desired results and appease higher powers, created with the participation of the creativity of a special person of the clan, baksy (imse, bynsy, arbaus), works were formed as cultural texts of magical purposes.
+The origins of creation and functioning go back to the ancient times of traditions, at the center of which is the baksy (shaman) and his talent and purpose.

-The genres of magical folklore of the Bashkirs (conspiracies, spells) became the object of scientific attention in the 19th century.
-The writings of A. Inan describe conspiracies of snakes and birds of prey5.
-Classifying these genres of Bashkir folk art, one of the first folklorists G. Vildanov refers them to “im-tom” (folk treatment) and “yshanyu” (beliefs), gives samples of conspiracies of diseases of the auricles (tatras), mentions the invocation of a cat (well-being ) and treatment of tremors (eisen)6.
+The genres of magical folklore of the Bashkirs (spells, spells) became the object of scientific attention in the 19th century.
+The works of A. Inan describe conspiracies of snakes and birds of prey5.
+Classifying these genres of Bashkir folk art, one of the first folklorists G. Vildanov classifies them as “im-tom” (folk treatment) and “yshanu” (beliefs), gives examples of spells for diseases of the ears (Tatran), mentions invoking a cat (well-being ) and treatment of tredushia (eisen)6.

-The scientific and theoretical aspect of studying and highlighting the specifics of the charm repertoire is found in the numerous works of folklorists, linguists, ethnographers, according to the profiles of science, revealing the features of a complex type of traditional culture.
-A classification of incantations according to their functional orientation is given, covering the worldview basis, the place in the system of genres and their main properties are determined as the unity of words and actions, the rhythm of stanzas, appeal to higher powers, the spirits of ancestors12.
+The scientific and theoretical aspect of studying and highlighting the specifics of the spell repertoire is found in numerous works of folklorists, linguists, ethnographers, according to the profiles of sciences, revealing the features of a complex type of traditional culture.
+A classification of conspiracies is given according to their functional orientation, covering the ideological basis, their place in the system of genres and their main properties are determined, such as the unity of words and actions, the rhythm of stanzas, and appeal to higher powers, the spirits of ancestors12.
 Under-

-A brief digression shows that a comprehensive study of magical folklore in the relationship and syncretic unity of anthropological, ethnographic, linguofol-cloristic systems, covering the ritual integrity and specifics of the architectonics of healing acts, has not yet been done.
-Because the incantatory repertoire is the most complex code of knowledge, the objective disclosure of the intention of which is impossible from a purely philological or ethnographic point of view.
-The modern folklore approach provides for complexity, when no component is studied in isolation from another or only from one (lexicological, ethnographic, choreological) point of view.
-This method allows you to fully and comprehensively reveal the spiritual, intellectual potentials and reasonable knowledge of ancestors encoded in texts, not only in physiology, psychology and anatomy of a person, but also ideas about time, space, place and living Nature as a whole.
+A brief excursion shows that a comprehensive study of magical folklore in the interrelation and syncretic unity of anthropological, ethnographic, linguo-folkloristic systems, covering ritual integrity and the specificity of the architectonics of healing acts has not yet been done.
+Because the incantatory repertoire is a complex code of knowledge, the objective disclosure of the intent of which is impossible from a purely philological or ethnographic point of view.
+The modern folklore approach provides for complexity, when no component is studied in isolation from the other or from only one (lexicological, ethnographic, choreological) point of view.
+This method allows you to fully and comprehensively reveal the spiritual, intellectual potentials and rational knowledge of ancestors encoded in the texts, not only on physiology, psychology and human anatomy, but also ideas about time, space, place and living Nature in general.

 The main symbol in deciphering sacred code texts and ideas is the Word.
-In the light of Nostratic origins, the deep archaism of the arbau (conspiracy) genre, the main genre in magical folklore, “goes back to the general and main meaning of “conjure””20 is noteworthy.
-The functional orientation of arbau in Altaic, Indo-European, Uralic languages is associated with the idea of magical influence, has the goal of “planning evil against someone, being in an ambush, using magical powers”21.
-In this context, the main feature of the conspiracy that distinguishes it from other genres of magical folklore is manifested - a strong-willed psychotropic influence on the object, the exclusion of evil by appeasing spirit patrons and attracting special secret knowledge and exceptional words.
+In the light of Nostratic origins, the deep archaism of the main genre in magical folklore, arbau (conspiracy), is noteworthy, “going back to the general and main meaning of “to conjure””20.
+The functional orientation of arbau in the Altai, Indo-European, and Uralic languages is associated with the idea of magical influence and has the goals of “plotting evil against someone, being in ambush, using magical powers”21.
+In this context, the main feature of the conspiracy, distinctive from other genres of magical folklore, is manifested - a strong-willed psychotropic influence on the object, the exclusion of evil by appeasing patron spirits and attracting special secret knowledge and exceptional words.

-A conspiracy is a Bashkir arbau, a ritual and magical text created in the process of centuries-old creativity in order to suppress the will of someone and subdue, change the course of events, activated by the direct presence of an object or at a distance.
+Conspiracy is a Bashkir arbau, a ritual and magical text created in the process of centuries-old creativity in order to suppress the will of someone and subjugate, change the course of events, brought into action in the direct presence of an object or at a distance.
 There are healing, love, household, labor, hunting and other conspiracies.
-Arbau is a sacred ritual act with the participation of a variety of functional components acting in unity and reveals similarities with harnau - archaic forms of appeals to the spirits of ancestors, Nature and connecting the word, action, chant.
-Unlike arbau, aimed at weakening the will and influence of hostile, disease-causing, also invisible and visible forces, harnau has, in addition, an appeal to the spirits of ancestors, natural forces.
-"Sarn" in the Turkic sphere means the song of a shaman, incantations of corruption, snakes, calls of the wind22 and is consonant with the Bashkir harnau, carrying out the ideas of the similarity of the genre.
-The structures of text construction in Arbau and Harnau are close, therefore there are equally functional key points expressed verbally.
+Arbau is a sacred ritual act with the participation of a variety of functional components acting in unity and reveals similarities with harnau - archaic forms of appeals to the spirits of ancestors, Nature and connecting word, action, chant.
+Unlike arbau, aimed at weakening the will and influence of hostile, pathogenic, also invisible and visible forces, harnau also has an appeal to the spirits of ancestors and natural forces.
+“Sarn” in the Turkic-speaking sphere means the song of a shaman, spells of corruption, snakes, invocations of the wind22 and is consonant with the Bashkir Kharnau, carrying out ideas of similarity of the genre.
+The structures of text construction in Arbau and Harnau are similar, therefore there are equally functional key points expressed verbally.

-The traditional structure and architectonics of arbau, all incantations (partly incantations) are presented as follows: 1.
+The traditional structure and architectonics of arbau, all conspiracies (partly chants) are presented in this way: 1.
 Appeal to the helper-spirit and calling by name: “Hey spirit!
-Water Spirit!
+Spirit of water!
 Or: “Korkot ata!
-Help!"
-2. Providing information about yourself (bucks declares his personality, capabilities): “I swam across the Irtysh!
-I swam Idel!” or “You are a snake, stronger than you I am a snake!”
-3. The will of the reasons that forced us to turn to God
+Help!
+2. Providing information about yourself (baksy declares his personality, capabilities): “I swam the Irtysh!
+I swam across the Idel! or “You are a snake, I am a snake stronger than you!”
+3. Expression of the reasons that forced one to turn to God

-"Professional" healers now follow the rules of healing magic: tell the patient the time, place of treatment and the rules (come hungry, do not eat meat for 3 days, etc.): adhere to the necessary etiquette, ask for help from the "owners" of water, fire, earthly soil, observe the avoidance of everyday conversation, seek help from Allah, the patrons of the family, improvise functional recitations in accordance with folk
+“Professional” healers now follow the rules of healing magic: they inform the patient of the time, place of treatment and rules (come hungry, do not eat meat for 3 days, etc.): they adhere to the necessary etiquette, ask for help from the “masters” of water, fire, earthly soil, avoid everyday conversation, seek help from Allah, the patrons of the family, improvise functional recitations in accordance with folk

 Notes